SnigdhaPSharma/rockbuster-stealth-data-analysis/README.md

 As a data analyst at Rockbuster Stealth’s business intelligence (BI) department, my job is to help with the launch strategy for the new online video service.
 The BI department helps other departments, from inventory to customer insights, with data-related queries.

+**Key Questions and Objectives:**
+The Rockbuster Stealth Management Board has asked a series of business questions and they expect data-driven answers that they can use for their 2020 company strategy.
+Here are the main questions they’d l ike to answer:
+● Which movies contributed the most/least to revenue gain?
+● What was the average rental duration for all videos?
+● Which countries are Rockbuster customers based i n?
+● Where are customers with a high l ifetime value based?
+● Do sales figures vary between geographic regions?

 **Tableau Visualizations Link:**
 https://public.tableau.com/app/profile/snigdha.sharma1523/viz/Task3_10FinalProject